Sandipan99/IndMask/Baselines/README.md

-Implementation of our baselines that are presented in the paper
+Implementation of our baselines that are presented in the paper.

 ### Running the code